 Scaled paper, available at most hobby or business retail stores, a ruler and a good pencil is all you need.
 Decide how big you want your spaces and put it on paper.

-Take All Your Research to a Professional
+Take Your Research to a Professional

-Finding a Custom Home Builder
+Find a Custom Home Builder

 - Permitting - Be sure to get proof of permits.